 CLINICAL ACADEMIC POSITION

-The Department of Paediatrics, Children’s Hospital, London Health Science Centre, and Schulich School of Medicine & Dentistry, Western University is seeking a fully certified Paediatric Infectious Dieseases (ID) Specialist to join the Division of Paediatric Infectious Diseases.
-Candidates with experience in Infection Prevention and Control (IPAC) are preferred.
+The Department of Paediatrics, Children’s Hospital, London Health Science Centre, and Schulich School of Medicine & Dentistry, Western University is seeking a Paediatric Endocrinologist to join our established Division of Paediatric Endocrinology.

 Western University delivers an academic experience second to none.
 Western challenges the best and brightest faculty, staff and students to commit to the highest global standards.
 Our research excellence expands knowledge and drives discovery with real-world application.
 Western attracts individuals with a broad worldview, seeking to study, influence and lead in the international community.
 Since 1878, The Western Experience has combined academic excellence with life-long opportunities for intellectual, social and cultural growth in order to better serve our communities.

 Children's Hospital is the only tertiary care center between Toronto and Winnipeg, serving a population of approximately 500,000 children.
-The Paediatric Critical Care is 12 bed tertiary care unit with an annual admission of over 900 patients and the NICU is a 50 bed unit.
-In addition, Children's Hospital has 64 general paediatric beds, 25 mental health beds and a dedicated pediatric emergency department with over 40,000 visits per year.
+The Paediatric Critical Care is 12 bed tertiary care unit with an annual admission of over 900 patients.
+In addition, Children's Hospital has 64 general paediatric beds, 46 neonatal beds and a very active emergency department.
 The Department of Paediatrics in London has over 100 faculty members, 40 trainees, and provides a full array of Paediatric sub-specialty services.
 The Children’s Hospital has a Quality and Safety Committee and has formed partnerships within various international quality improvement initiatives.
-The department has 3 basic scientists as core members and numerous opportunities exist for clinical, epidemiological, translational, and basic science research.
+The department has 5 basic scientists as core members and numerous opportunities exist for clinical, epidemiological, translational, and basic science research.

 London has a metropolitan census of 530,000 people with the amenities of a big city but friendliness of a small town.
 London is located in the heart of the Great Lakes region, 2 hours from both Toronto and Detroit.
 Western University is a research-intensive institution with a wide range of academic and professional programs (see http://www.uwo.ca and www.ledc.com/why-london to learn more).
 Western's Recruitment and Retention Office is available to assist in the transition of successful applicants and their families.

-Compensation for this position will be primarily composed of an alternative funding plan and academic salary.
-The anticipated start date for this position is January 1, 2024, although an alternate start date may be be negotiated.
+Compensation for this position will be commensurate with qualifications and experience, and will be primarily composed of an alternative funding plan and academic salary.
+The anticipated start date for the position is July 1, 2024, although an alternate start date may be negotiated.

 Interested candidates should submit a letter of interest, including curriculum vitae and names and contact information of three references to: